 A Library for the Digital Age

-Presidential Libraries have evolved over the years, and even as the volume of electronic records has been growing over time, NARA’s Obama Presidential Library will be the first to truly reflect the digital age.
+Presidential Libraries have evolved over the years, and even as the volume of electronic records has grown over time, NARA’s Obama Presidential Library will be the first to truly reflect the digital age.
 The vast majority of the records from the Obama presidency were born-digital—for an estimated 95 percent of the records, there never was a paper version.

-Expanding Access and Engagement
+Expanding Digital Access and Engagement

 The vast majority—an estimated 95 percent—of the Obama Presidential Records were created digitally and have no paper equivalents.
-For those that will be digitized, the original paper documents will be preserved by NARA at a NARA-administered facility and made available to the public under the same policies and practices as other digitized NARA collections.
+For those that will be digitized, the original paper documents will be preserved by NARA at a NARA-administered facility and made available to the public digitally under the same policies and practices as other digitized NARA collections.

-Just as with other Presidential Libraries, NARA will have a staff dedicated to preserving, reviewing, and providing access to the Presidential Records of the Obama Administration.
+Just as with other Presidential Libraries, NARA will have staff dedicated to preserving, reviewing, and providing access to the Presidential Records of the Obama Administration.
 They will help the public, including historians and other researchers, find and access the born-digital and digitized records.

-Records and Artifacts at the Obama Presidential Center Museum
+Records and Artifacts at the Obama Presidential Center

 The Museum’s collections and curatorial staff is determining plans to provide research access to any items collected by the Obama Presidential Center Museum.